h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/exception/QueueHandlerException.rst

 .. java:constructor:: public QueueHandlerException(String message, Throwable cause)
    :outertype: QueueHandlerException

+   Constructor that accepts both another Throwable (usually an Exception) as the cause of the constructed one and a message.

+   :param message: the exception message
+   :param cause: the cause of this exception

 QueueHandlerException
 ^^^^^^^^^^^^^^^^^^^^^

 .. java:constructor:: public QueueHandlerException(String message)
    :outertype: QueueHandlerException

+   Constructor that simply accepts a message.

+   :param message: the exception message

 QueueHandlerException
 ^^^^^^^^^^^^^^^^^^^^^

 .. java:constructor:: public QueueHandlerException(Throwable cause)
    :outertype: QueueHandlerException

+   Constructor that accepts another Throwable (usually an Exception) as the cause of the constructed one.

+   :param cause: the cause of this exception